Georgia Labor Laws Guide

 Furthermore, the employer is not allowed to disclose the identity of the public employee who “blew the whistle” unless the employer thinks it is necessary during the investigation.
 In that case, the employee must be notified in writing at least 7 days before disclosure of information.

-No employer is allowed to prevent a public employee from disclosing a violation or take any forbidden actions — retaliation — against such employee for disclosing the public interest.
+No employer is allowed to prevent a public employee from disclosing a violation or take any forbidden action, like retaliation, against such an employee for disclosing the public interest.

 If a public employee experiences any type of discrimination, the court may order: